-The purpose of this brochure is to tell you how the Neighborhood Watch program works and how to organize and maintain a successful program.
+The Irving Police Department offers a Neighborhood Watch booklet (downloadable PDF) that outlines how the Neighborhood Watch program works and how to organize and maintain a successful program.
 Neighborhood Watch was created to obtain citizen involvement in discouraging and preventing residential crime.
 The program uses citizen involvement to secure their own homes and personal property and to report any suspicious activities to the police.
-Since its creation approximately ten years ago, it has brought a dramatic drop in the local residential crime rate.
+Since its creation approximately 10 years ago, it has brought a dramatic drop in the local residential crime rate.

 How Neighborhood Watch Works: